Oklahoma vs. West Virginia NCAA Football Odds, Plays and Insights | September 25, 2021

 - The Sooners have covered the spread once this season when favored by 17 points or more (in three chances).

-- Oklahoma's games this year have gone over the point total two times in three opportunities (66.7%).
+- Oklahoma's games this year have gone over the total in two out of three opportunities (66.7%).

-- Oklahoma is 1-2 against the spread and 3-0 overall this season when the team scores more than 17.0 points.
+- When Oklahoma scores more than 17.0 points, it is 1-2 against the spread and 3-0 overall.

 - In games that Oklahoma amasses more than 306.7 yards, the team is 1-2 against the spread and 3-0 overall.